Codecov Tokens

 Official GitHub Actions documentation: Using secrets in GitHub Actions and Storing credentials for Dependabot to use.

-If you are are using a global upload token and have the necessary permissions, open the "Settings" page for your organization on GitHub.
+If you are are using a global upload token and have the admin permissions, open the "Settings" page for your organization on GitHub.

 Otherwise, open the "Settings" page for your repository (as shown below).
 Expand the "Secrets and variables" section and select "Actions".
 Click the "New repository secret" button.